-Throughout the 2020 exploration drilling programs safety exclusions zones were implemented as per regulatory requirements.
+Throughout the 2022 exploration drilling programs safety exclusions zones were implemented as per regulatory requirements.
 All navigational warnings were communicated to associated regulatory agencies, marine broadcasting networks, commercial fisheries and indigenous groups.
-The Canadian Hydrographical Services was provided the location and specific details of the wellhead location and specific details, updates to nautical charts 4049 and 8012 on the 30th of October reflect this.
+There were no updates to the Canadian Hydrographic Services required.